termux/termux.github.io/linux.md

 title: Termux and Linux
 ---

 The environment setup in Termux is similar to that of a modern Linux distribution.
-Howeer, running on Android implies several important differences:
+However, running on Android implies several important differences:

 - Common folders such as /bin, /usr/, /var and /etc does not exist.
 - The Android system provides a basic non-standard file system hierarchy, where e.g. /system/bin contains some system binaries.